MinatoShadow/My-Coding-Journey/README.md

 This GitHub documents my journey from beginner to building real projects 🛠️🧠
 I focus on learning the fundamentals properly instead of rushing 🐢💡
-I chose C++ because I wanna become a good game developer and maybe start my won studio someday!
+I chose C++ because I wanna become a good game developer and maybe start my own studio someday!
 ---

 ## 🎯 Goals 🎯